Make a meaningful connection – Become a Befriender

 What’s involved?

-The Community Supporters project aims to help reduce isolation, develop self-confidence and promote positive relationships in the community through the activities of our befrienders, Hackney Helpers.
+The Community Befrienders service helps reduce isolation, develop self-confidence and promote positive relationships in the community through the activities of our befrienders.
 By doing something as simple as having a conversation over a cup of tea or introducing your new friend to a local activities club, you can help maintain a meaningful connection in the community and improve isolation in Hackney.

 How does it help?